Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/README.md

 DateTimeOffset currentTime = DateTimeOffset.UtcNow;

-BinaryData data = BinaryData.FromObjectAsJson(
+// Use BinaryData to serialize instances of an anonymous type into JSON BinaryData data = BinaryData.FromObjectAsJson(
-    // Use an anonymous type to create the payload new[] {
+    new[] {
         new
         {